-11. Finance has a central register of all applications and approvals for each AFM.
+11. The Department of Finance has a central register of all applications and approvals for each AFM.
 The register maintains accounts and records which includes documentation of all decisions made for an AFM.
-Nothing has come to my attention that causes me to believe that Finance does not have processes in place to obtain assurance over the completeness and accuracy of the information provided from entities.
-From evaluation of the evidence provided, nothing has come to my attention that the Finance Minister's weekly AFM media releases do not present complete and accurate information about the Determinations made in the relevant week.
-The Finance Minister's first 2019-20 AFM media release was published on 3 April 2020 and referenced the first three Determinations.
-The following media releases were published during the week each Determination was made.
+Nothing has come to my attention that causes me to believe that the Department of Finance does not have processes in place to obtain assurance over the completeness and accuracy of the information provided from entities.
+From evaluation of the evidence provided, nothing has come to my attention that the Finance Minister's weekly AFM media release does not present complete and accurate information about the Determination made in the relevant week.
+The Finance Minister's first 2020-21 AFM media release was published on 3 July 2020 and referenced the first Determination.